-Programming requirements
+Programming

-PMC-100 uses a programmable microcode-based architecture to allow a high degree of flexibility to accommodate different use models and memory test algorithms.
-PMC-100 has several software-accessible read/write registers containing configuration, control, memory data, memory address, and microcode information.
+PMC-100 uses a programmable microcode-based architecture to allow a high degree of flexibility to accommodate different use models and test algorithms.
+PMC-100 has several software-accessible read/ write registers containing memory configuration, control, memory data, memory address, and microcode program information.

-PMC-100 is software driven.
-Therefore, it will not function without being programmed.
-It contains data, address, program, configuration, control and ID registers that software can program.
-This is different to production MBIST controllers, that do not require programming.
+PMC-100 is software driven, it will not function without being programmed.
 Therefore, prior to testing a memory array, PMC-100 must be programmed with attribute information for the memory array to be tested.
-For more information on the PMC-100 programmers model, see Chapter 4 PMC-100 programmers model on page 4-30.
+For more information on the PMC-100 programmers model, see Chapter 4 PMC-100 programmers model on page 4-28.